-The Maine Studies Program offers both undergraduate and graduate degree options, including a Minor in Maine Studies, a track in the Bachelor of University Studies (BUS) degree, and a track in the Master of Arts in Interdisciplinary Studies (MAIS).
+The Maine Studies Program offers undergraduate degree options, including a Minor in Maine Studies and a track in the Bachelor of University Studies (BUS) degree.
 A summary of each of these degree options is given below.
-The links take you to pages with further information.

 The Minor in Maine Studies is for current University of Maine students completing a BA or BS degree.
-It allows students to explore their interest in Maine, whether that is related to history, geography, politics, or any other area.
-The Minor is just 18 credits and there are only two required Maine Studies courses; the rest are electives and can come from nearly a dozen different departments.
+The Minor is 18 credits and there are only two required Maine Studies courses (MES 101 and MES 201); the rest are electives and can come from nearly a dozen different departments.
 Some overlap of courses with the student’s major is possible.
 Many students in Anthropology, History, English, Political Science, and other fields find the Maine Studies minor appealing, as it helps them delve more deeply into their interest in Maine and the surrounding region.